Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Phase Reductions for Limit Cycles with Phase-Dependent Amplitude

 By the same reasons as illustrated in Section~\ref{sec:prelim}, the limiting dynamics of the system~\eqref{eq:main_system} takes place on an attractive invariant $N$-dimensional torus.
 If $K=0$ this torus is described by $R_k\equiv 1$ for all $k=1,\dots,N$.
 If $\abs{K}$ is small, the torus persists and the radii of this torus can be expanded in terms of $K$ as

 where $R_k^{(0,\star)}(\phi)\equiv 1$.
 When inserting the expansion~\eqref{eq:R_expansion} into the system~\eqref{eq:main_system_phi} we obtain

 which is the base equation for phase reductions of any order.
-A phase reduction of first-order can be obtained by truncating terms of order $\mathcal O(K^2)$, a second order phase reduction is derived from~\eqref{eq:higher-order_expans} by ignoring all terms of order $\mathcal O(K^3)$, etc. In particular, the $(1,\infty)$-phase reduction is given by
+A phase reduction of first order can be obtained by truncating terms of order~$\mathcal O(K^2)$, a second order phase reduction is derived from~\eqref{eq:higher-order_expans} by ignoring all terms of order $\mathcal O(K^3)$, etc. In particular, the $(1,\infty)$-phase reduction is given by

 Up to now, this contains all orders of $\delta$, but by writing

 the $(1,\infty)$-phase reduction can also be written as

 where $P_k^{(0,0)}(\phi) \equiv \omega$, $P_k^{(0,j)}(\phi) \equiv 0$ for all $j\in \N$ and